spsforks/QB64-Wiki/_SCREENEXISTS.md

 ## Example(s)

+## Example(s)
-*Example:* The loop waits until the screen exists to add the title.
+ The loop waits until the screen exists to add the title.

 ```vb